wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==
+= 1.1.8 =
+* Fixed the bug that caused a gap to appear above the featured content on last update.
+* NEW: Added option to control the content area padding when posts have no thumbnail image.
+* Minor fixes and adjustments.

 = 1.1.7 =
 * Fixed bug that was causing part of post thumbnail to pull up behind the navbar.